Kelvineforhare/DeliverooGen/README.md

 delete lines 146 and 147 once youve run it once and password is accepted

 Click close session to when continuing to use safari

+When you accept cookies, it seems to allow apple pay more often that not